 " I've gone in as a guest speaker in the past, letting students know what they can expect when they enter the workforce," he says.
 "Now I'm looking to become more involved; to share my experiences and hopefully implement some of what I've learned into the course curriculum as well."

 In addition to the extensive renovations to the facilities, Paul has seen George Brown's design curriculum evolve in response to the dramatic changes in the industry.
-"When I graduated, the program was basically split into Graphic May 9, 2008et," he says.
+"When I graduated, the program was a general graphic design program," he says.
 "Now there are five specialized branches and you take a lot of electives, which allows you to focus your education on what interests you most."

 As for Red, the company has recently moved into a new studio on Queen Street West.